adelmonte/lucky-wiki/README.md

 # feeling-lucky-wiki

-If you're anything like me, you've been using search engines to get to the first link on Google for years.
+If you're anything like me, you've been using search engines to get to the first link for years.
 I cannot be bothered to type out @wikipedia or remember any other shortcuts.
 I just search something like "example wiki" and click the first link 99% of the time.

 This Firefox addon redirects search queries in the URL bar through Google's 'I'm Feeling Lucky" function if the phrase contains the stand-alone word "wiki".